 - Visual Motor Disorders

 - Visual Tracking Disorders

 Advantages of Neurosensory Testing

 - Objective measurements to assess complex problems

 - Allows Performance Tracking to verify effectiveness of treatment during recovery

 Our customized software provides us with easy to read and share results.
 A sensory map is generated which demonstrates the individual’s sensory accuracy, how consistent the senses are to one another, and overall sensory integration maturity.
 With many neuro-sensory disorders, we find that the senses are often not in sync with one another.
 A person’s muscles may be sending one set of signals to the brain, while visual transmissions are communicating differing information.
 Evaluating how the senses of proprioception, vision, and vestibular are working together provides us with valuable insights into the source of common challenges such as in reading disorders, attention deficits, and writing difficulties.

-Treatment plans may include glasses, prisms, contact lenses, vision therapy, and biomedical supplements to improve sensory health.
+Treatment plans may include glasses, prisms, contact lenses, vision therapy at our affiliated Vision Learning Center, and biomedical supplements to improve sensory health.
 Testing allows us properly diagnose, treat, and refer to other professionals as needed.
 Treatment plans are specific and customized to the particular needs of the patient.